 To get going, focus on those topics that you are familiar with, confident about, passionate about or have a good grounding in.
 Keep updating yourself by reading extensively and start outlining the broad course contents keeping in mind the type of audience you are likely to address.
 In particular pay attention to the type of exercise, examples, activities that you will use during the program to reinforce a point or make the learning relevant.
 I would also suggest that you attend some corporate training by professionals on topics of your interest to get a feel of how it is structured and delivered.

-I would also invite you to visit the Inspirational and Motivational Blog listed below which can also assist you in mission of becoming an effective trainer
+I would also invite you to visit the Inspirational and Motivational Blog listed at the end of this post which can also assist you in mission of becoming an effective trainer